NSGolova/LatticeGasWeb/README.md

-# LatticeGasWeb
+# Gasomaton

 WebGL interactive implementation of lattice gas.
-All calculations are performed on GPU so it can handle huge amount of partcles.
+All calculations are performed on GPU so it can handle huge amount of particles.

 Deployed [here](https://www.golova.dev/automata/latticeGas)